Be notified of your rights, and exercise your rights in regard to your care.

-Sign an advance directive such as a living will or durable power of attorney for health care and have hospital staff and your providers comply with your directives to the extent permitted by hospital policy and state and federal laws.
+Be informed about advance directives and sign an advance directive such as a living will or durable power of attorney for health care and have hospital staff and your providers comply with your directives to the extent permitted by hospital policy and state and federal laws.

 Be informed of the reasons for impending discharge, transfer to another facility and/or level of care, ongoing care requirements and other available services and options as appropriate.

-If you are a Medicare patient, you have the right to receive a notice of your discharge rights, a notice of your non-coverage rights, and be notified of your right to appeal premature discharge
+If you are a Medicare patient, you have the right to receive a notice of your discharge rights, a notice of your non-coverage rights, and be notified of your right to appeal premature discharge.

 Receive visitors, including but not limited to, a spouse, a domestic partner, another family member or a friend.
 Also included is the right to withdraw or deny such consent.